dustinwhisman/roll-initiative/pages/index.md

 ---
-title: Home
+title: Roll Initiative
-description: This is the home page.
+description: A set of tools for GMs to manage their role-playing game stats and statuses.
 layout: default
 ---

-# Home Page
+# Roll Initiative

-This is the home page.